 ➤ We can’t play multiple games on both laptops at the same time, but we could run Sniper Elite benchmarks on both laptops.
 The Radeon Vega GPU enabled the Ryzen laptop to achieve an average of 17.55 fps and the Intel-powered machine, the UHD 620, with an average of 14.45 fps.

-➤ The best part is that we have not experienced any general heat issues with this AMD Ryzen powered device.
-In fact, both the Acer Swift 3 laptops registered the same outdoor temperature but kept the temperature below 40 degrees Celsius.
+➤ The best part is that we have not experienced any general heat issues with this AMD Ryzen-powered device.
+Both the Acer Swift 3 laptops registered the same outdoor temperature but kept the temperature below 40 degrees Celsius.
 Both laptops do get a bit hot, but they are unusually uncomfortable.